ocaml-community/Camomile/README.md

 This option is meant to be used when packaging the library for distributions using binary packages such as debian or ubuntu packages, RPM package etc.

+## Migration form 1.x.x

+The library's API was update and cleaned up in its version `2.0.0` as part of the migration to support OCaml `5.0.0`.
+As a consequence, modules depending on the old library are now incompatible with the new library.

+If you were previously using the `CamomileLibraryDefault` module, all you should have to do is use the new top-level `Camomile` module.

+If you were previously using the configuration functor to define your own library, you should be able to use the new `Camomile.Make` functor available at top-level as well.

+Otherwise, you can check the `compat/` directory of this repository.
+It contains a simple compatibility library that you should be able to re-use in your code.
+We do, however, recommend simply updating your code to the new API.
+It really shouldn't be too hard!

 ## Using libraries

 ### Configuration